 Potter thrilled by Swans' spirit

-The Swans have had to cope with a lot of change following relegation from the Premier League, with Potter handing a number of youngsters the chance to impress in a first-team shirt.
+The Swans have had to cope with the loss of a host of senior players following relegation from the Premier League, with Potter handing a number of youngsters the chance to impress in a first-team shirt.

 "11 points from six games is a decent return, especially when you take into consideration the transitional period we have been in,” Potter added.

 “There have been signs of how we want to play in games, but there has probably been a bit of a mix of the good, the bad and the ugly so far.

 “We have done some really good things in parts of the games against Sheffield United, Preston and Leeds.

 “Birmingham was not so good, Bristol City was a learning experience for us after going a goal down early on and then we showed fantastic resilience at Millwall.